 Can the Writing Center help with oral presentations?

 Yes, absolutely.
-We have a projector and a screen in the Writing Center, so you can practice your presentation in a comfortable, supportive environment with either the peer or faculty tutors.
+We have a projector and a screen in the Writing Center, so you can practice your presentation in a comfortable, supportive environment with either the peer or professional tutors.

 Can I bring my work to the Writing Center at any stage of the writing process?